Experienced Mom Burnout Lately?

 I really wish someone had been in my life at that time to let me know that having mom burnout is normal and it’s ok.

-I am still having issues with letting go and asking for help.
-I have a confession.
+I have an confession, I‘m still having issues with letting go and asking for help.
 I just got back from a 1-night stay with my sister in Branson.

 I’m good at giving advice but not following through with what I know I should be doing.

 I’m sure there will be others that read this post and say “that’s me also.”

 This is why I wanted to write this post.
 I don’t want others to ever be in my shoes and not know what to do.